ceptontech/cepton_sdk_redist/README.md

 * [Notes/FAQ](#notes--faq)

 ## Release Notes
+### Version 0.5 (beta) 2017-04-24
+* New architechure supported: ARM64.
+This is primarily for NVIDIA's Jetson TX/TK systems and DrivePX2.
+* Explicit support for multiple sensors with per-sensor transformations.
+* Decoupled calibration from SDK so that we don't need to rev SDK for calibration changes.
+* New improved CeptonViewer binary is included.

 ### Version 0.4 (beta) 2017-04-12
 * !NOTE: coordinate system changed! (to conform to popular world coordinates such as ROS, distance is Y and height is Z starting from SDK version 0.4)
 * Support GPS timestamps (require external GPS hookup)